Permian–Triassic extinction event: Biotic recovery

-In the wake of the extinction event, the ecological structure of present-day biosphere evolved from the stock of surviving taxa.
+In the wake of the extinction event, the ecological structure of the present-day biosphere evolved from the stock of surviving taxa.
 In the sea, the "Paleozoic evolutionary fauna" declined while the "modern evolutionary fauna" achieved greater dominance; the Permian-Triassic mass extinction marked a key turning point in this ecological shift that began after the Capitanian mass extinction and culminated in the Late Jurassic.
 Typical taxa of shelly benthic faunas were now bivalves, snails, sea urchins and Malacostraca, whereas bony fishes and marine reptiles diversified in the pelagic zone.
 On land, dinosaurs and mammals arose in the course of the Triassic.
 The profound change in the taxonomic composition was partly a result of the selectivity of the extinction event, which affected some taxa (e.g., brachiopods) more severely than others (e.g., bivalves).
 However, recovery was also differential between taxa.
 Some survivors became extinct some million years after the extinction event without having rediversified (dead clade walking, e.g. the snail family Bellerophontidae), whereas others rose to dominance over geologic times (e.g., bivalves).